openSUSE/obs-landing/_posts/development/2020-04-21-notifications-round-two.md

 ## Notifications configuration overhaul

-We've added new ways of keep users in the loop of their requests.
-Users can now receive notifications via email, RSS feeds and in the OBS web page Notifications area.
+We've added new ways of keeping you in the loop of your requests.
+You can now receive notifications via email, RSS feeds and on the notifications page.

-This is configurable, to do it, the Actions menu that appears when you are on the Notifications page has a link to the Notifications configuration page.

-There, for each event type, and for each role (Maintainer, Bug owneer and so on) the user can change how is getting those notifications.
-He or she can, for example get them through all available channels, or just only one, whatever works better.
+You can configure under which conditions you receive notifications on the configuration page.

 <img src="/images/posts/notifications_round_two/notifications_configuration.png" alt="Notifications configuration" width="500"/>